International Baccalaureate Diploma Programme (IB Diploma)

 International Baccalaureate Scholarships

-Leighton Park offers five scholarships each year to top candidates on the International Baccalaureate Diploma Programme, with a financial value of up to 30% of the Day Fee.
+Leighton Park offers five scholarships each year to top candidates on the International Baccalaureate Diploma Programme, with a financial value of up to 30% of the Day fee.
 These scholarships represent the School’s commitment to this outstanding international qualification, which aligns so well with the School’s values.
 Applications for these scholarships will open from mid-October via our Scholarships page.

 Ian Austin Bursary Awards